gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Modeling Conditional Compilation in Ada
 ---------------------------------------

-It is often necessary to arrange for a single source program to serve multiple purposes, where it is compiled in different ways to achieve these different goals.
+You may want to arrange for a single source program to serve multiple purposes, where it is compiled in different ways to achieve these different goals.
 Some examples of the need for this feature are